Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

 \subsection{Video View Synthesis}

-\rev{The computational efficiency and low memory footprint of the proposed point-based representation, allows it to explicitly represent challenging dynamic scenes better than implicit methods that rely on networks to produce time-conditional outputs as ST-NeRF and NeRF-T.} Note that such NeRF-based per-frame modeling of videos results in a heavy computational load: for example, a 1000-frame video corresponding to a 40-seconds clip at 25FPS requires more than 20K GPU hours (per frame training) to train for a vanilla NeRF model and more than 1 terabyte storage (when trained per frame) for a Plenoxels~\cite{yu2021plenoxels} model.
-Recently, Zhang et al.~\shortcite{zhang2021editable} proposed NeRF-t and STNeRF as variants of NeRF that allow to reduce the computational requirements of modeling videos for view synthesis by conditioning the radiance MLP of NeRF on the time $t$.
+\rev{The computational efficiency and low memory footprint of the proposed point-based representation, allow it to explicitly represent challenging dynamic scenes better than implicit methods that rely on networks to produce time-conditional outputs as ST-NeRF and NeRF-T.} Note that such NeRF-based per-frame modeling of videos results in a heavy computational load: for example, a 1000-frame video corresponding to a 40-seconds clip at 25FPS requires more than 20K GPU hours (per frame training) to train for a vanilla NeRF model and more than 1 terabyte storage (when trained per frame) for a Plenoxels~\cite{yu2021plenoxels} model.
+Recently, Zhang et al.~\shortcite{zhang2021editable} proposed \finalrev{NeRF-T} and STNeRF as variants of NeRF that allow reducing the computational requirements of modeling videos for view synthesis by conditioning the radiance MLP of NeRF on the time $t$.
 While effective in reducing memory requirements, this comes at the cost of rendering quality compared to frame-by-frame modeling.
-The proposed method is light-weight that it allows for frame-by-frame learning with respect to both training time and storage.
-We evaluate the method on the video view synthesis datasets from STNeRF~\cite{zhang2021editable} and the human motion dataset DSC~\cite{vlasic2009dynamic}. \rev{We note that the authors of STNeRF released only a portion of their entire dataset, which we use to perform our experiments.} The dataset features 16 camera views distributed uniformly on a half circle, from which we use 13 \rev{views} for training and 3 \rev{views} for testing.
+The proposed method is light-weight and it allows for frame-by-frame learning with respect to both training time and storage.
+We evaluate the method on the video view synthesis datasets from STNeRF~\cite{zhang2021editable} and the human motion dataset DSC~\cite{vlasic2009dynamic}. \finalrev{Both of these two datasets contain background masks that are generated by a segmentation network and color thresholding, respectively}. \rev{We note that the authors of STNeRF released only a portion of their entire dataset, which we use to perform our experiments.} The dataset features 16 camera views distributed uniformly on a semicircle, from which we use 13 \rev{views} for training and 3 \rev{views} for testing.
 Table~\ref{tab:stnerf_result} and Figure~\ref{fig:stnerf} validate that our method outperforms the existing methods quantitatively and qualitatively. \rev{For experiments on DSC, please refer to the Appendix.}